mcyph/cnn_chinese_hw/README.md

 It is still under heavy development and not ready for general use (alpha) although it is showing promising results.

-# License

-Because it uses [Tomoe](https://sourceforge.net/projects/tomoe/) data, I have put this project and my supplemental data under the same license (LGPL 2.1).
-Compared to the license of some other publicly available Chinese handwriting datasets, the LGPL is quite permissive and allows for commercial use as well as for use in research.

-[KanjiVG](https://kanjivg.tagaini.net/) data is also included for validation purposes.
-This data is not combined when recognizing due it being under the Creative Commons Attribution-ShareAlike 3.0 license.

 # Comments on Implementation